 The distributed SIP user location support is one of the major features of the latest stable OpenSIPS release, namely 2.4.
 The aim of this extension of the OpenSIPS usrloc module is to provide a horizontally scalable solution that is easy to set up and maintain, while remaining flexible enough to cope with varying needs of each specific deployment.

 Throughout this text, by “data” we refer to SIP Addresses-of-Record (subscribers) and their dynamic SIP Contact bindings (network coordinates of their SIP devices) — all of these must be replicated across cluster nodes.
 From a data sharing point of view, we can break the distributed user location support down in two major modes of usage:

 - “federation”, where each node holds a portion of the overall dataset.
-You can read everything about this data sharing strategy in this tutorial.
+You can learn more about configuring clusters using this data sharing strategy in this tutorial.

 In this article, we’re going to zoom in on the “full sharing” support, which is actually further broken down into two submodes of usage, depending on the size of your deployment: one where the dataset fits into OpenSIPS memory, and the other one where it is fully managed by a specialized NoSQL database.